 The Gulf Coast is an amazing place to call home.
-Gorgeous beaches, golfing, hiking, sunny skies.
-And it’s a great place to do business.
-Low taxes, a solid transportation system, a nicely diversified economy.
-However, it is not without its challenges, in particular when it comes to weather patterns.
-And dare we mention unique IT solutions challenges?
+Gorgeous beaches, golfing, hiking, and plentiful sunny skies.
+It’s also a great place to do business with low taxes, a solid transportation system, and a nicely diversified economy.
+However, it is not without its challenges, when it comes to storm threats which can cause a slew of unique IT challenges.

 Where we live (as beautiful as it is), we should all be in a constant state-of-emergency frame of mind.
 Disasters can strike at any time, and organizations need to be prepared with secure IT solutions.
 Disaster planning is a must-have, not a nice-to-have, for Gulf Coast businesses.
 Your customers are counting on you to have your IT management affairs in order.